mrkmg/node-docker-test/README.md

     (version or keyword) | filter | filter | ...

-You must specify one keyword.
-You can chain any number of filters together.
-Whitespace is removed.
+You must specify one version or one keyword and then any number of filters (or zero).
+Whitespace is optional.

 ### Possible Versions